How to have an accelerated metabolism in a healthy way (advantages and disadvantages)

 Metabolic diseases

-- Galactosemia : is a congenital metabolic disorder.
-Babies born with this problem have difficulty metabolizing or assimilating the simple sugar enzyme, or galactose.
+• Galactosemia : is a congenital metabolic disorder.
+Babies born with this problem have difficulty metabolizing or assimilating the simple sugar enzyme or galactose.
 The sugar enzyme is also found in dairy products.

 What is the basal metabolism?

-- Age: as age increases, metabolism decreases.
+• Age: as age increases, metabolism decreases.
 Hence the importance of controlling it so as not to gain weight as we get older.

-accelerated metabolism
+Accelerated metabolism

 Basal metabolism can influence a person's tendency to gain weight or not.

 Basal metabolism can also be affected by a person's genes and some health problems.
-It is also influenced by physical constitution: people with more muscle and less fat tend to have high basal metabolisms.
+It is also influenced by physical constitution: people with more muscle and less fat tend to have accelerated basal metabolisms.

-But people can change their basal metabolism by doing physical exercises and controlling their calorie intake and type of food.
+But people can change their basal metabolism by doing physical exercises and controlling calorie intake and type of food.

 How to have an accelerated metabolism in a healthy way?